 Accurately testing for magnesium deficiency can be tricky business.
 As much as 60% of the body’s magnesium is stored in the bones, with about 40% stored in the body’s soft tissues, and only about 1% available in the blood at any point in time.
 Because base levels of magnesium in the blood stream are essential to survival, the body will pull magnesium from the bones and muscles before it ever lets blood levels drop.
 For this reason, Dr. Dean and other medial experts argue that symptoms are the primary indicator of magnesium deficiency.

 If you have anxiety, times of hyperactivity, difficulty getting to sleep or staying asleep, those may be neurological signs of magnesium deficiency and also common co-symtoms of people with SVT.
 Adequate magnesium is necessary for nerve conduction and is also associated with electrolyte imbalances that affect the nervous system.
-I discuss the nervous system, nutrients that are needed to help calm the sympathetic nervous system, and ways to calm the vagus nerve in the upcoming SVT Prevention Diet E-guide as well.
+I also discuss the nervous system, nutrients that are needed to help calm the sympathetic nervous system, and ways to calm the vagus nerve in the SVT Prevention Diet E-guide as well.

 Knowing the number of ways that magnesium deficiency can impact our health, especially as it relates to muscle contractions and electrical impulses, it’s no surprise that not having enough magnesium is a major risk factor for SVTs.
 But don’t panic, magnesium levels can be increased with some special attention to diet and lifestyle changes.